RibbonedAce/MeleeRecoveryBot/README.md

 (NOTE: recoveries involving platforms are not yet supported, and the bot has only been extensively tested on Final Destination so far)

 # How to get Started
+1. **The bot only functions correctly with Slippi up to version 2.3.1**, so if you do not have that version of Slippi installed, you need to install it separately.
-1. Clone this repository to somewhere on your computer (ideally, a place where you do not need to elevate your permissions to access, such as your Documents folder).
+2. Clone this repository to somewhere on your computer (ideally, a place where you do not need to elevate your permissions to access, such as your Documents folder).
-2. Follow the setup steps found on AltF4's Smashbot, including the part where you run the SmashBot executable.
+3. Follow the setup steps found on AltF4's Smashbot, including the part where you run the SmashBot executable.
-3. When the game starts, navigate to the Character Select Screen.
+4. When the game starts, navigate to the Character Select Screen.
 The bot will select a character.
-4. It's recommended that you change the settings of the match if you plan to practice edgeguarding for an extended time.
+5. It's recommended that you change the settings of the match if you plan to practice edgeguarding for an extended time.
-5. Pick a supported stage to get started.
+6. Pick a supported stage to get started.

 # Difficulty Settings
-The SmashBot has a few preset difficulty settings that change how the bot will recover back onto stage.
+The SmashBot has a few preset difficulty settings that change how it will recover back onto stage.
 ## Difficulty 0: Beginner
 - One recovery option is chosen (usually Up Special)
 - Recovery always starts as high as possible